jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 * listing price ranges from $10 - $10,000 a night.
 The listing with the $10,000 price tag per night is located in Five Points, Denver.

-During the quick glance, I noticed smome null values in the `listings` dataset and decided to create cleaned a `cleaned_listings` table to use for my analysis.
+I then created a `cleaned_listings` dataset from the `listings` table where I removed all *Null* values from the columns I plan on using for my analysis.
 Removing null values from the columns of interest resulted in a table with **5,529** unique lisitngs.

 ## Exploratory Data Analysis (EDA)